dependabot/dependabot-core/README.md

 Once you have the base Docker image, you can build and run the development container using the `docker-dev-shell` script.
-The script will automatically build the container if it's not present, and can be forced to rebuild with the `--rebuild` flag.
+The script will automatically build the container if it's not present and can be forced to rebuild with the `--rebuild` flag.
 The image includes all dependencies, and the script runs the image, mounting the local copy of Dependabot Core so changes made locally will be reflected inside the container.
 This means you can continue to use your